Detergent24/CryoET-Membrane-Seg/README.md

 This project uses patching from a cryo ET to obtain useful data where membrane annotations exist.
 Then this data is fed through a UNet built using PyTorch Convolutional layers.
 Then the model is trained using randomly sampled patches measured by loss function with both BCE and dice components.
-Finally, inference is done on a full tomogram by tiling and stitching to manage large data and visualized.
+Finally, inference is done on a full tomogram by tiling and stitching to manage large data and visualization.

 ## Data processing and patching